Rakeela/dragora-notes/collapse-type-suggestions.md

 Third suggestion:  (Complete?)
 Haunted by Beyonders
 A combination of twisted hyperspatial geography and a too-fervent rejection of imperial culture can destroy the normal positive relations between the public and the Beyonders, and it has done so here.
-The usually subtle presence of the Beyonders has become a kind of hyperspatial poisoning in this region that the Commonwealth needs to prove it can clean.
+The usually subtle presence of the Beyonders has become a kind of hyperspatial poisoning in this region that the Commonwealth needs to prove it can overcome.
 Challenges:
 Probability Plague (An infectious and incurable hyperspace plague is shifting random event profiles chaotically across this planet.
 Although the effect is mathematically self-neutralizing, extreme individual luck variations have been breaking good plans and exalting bad ones.
 Rate of return penalty.)
 1
 Psychosocial Turbine (Recurrent cultural and ideological conflicts in this district have gained near-perfect cyclic qualities.
 While the sincerity of the struggle draws grim fascination from some Panarchists, the majority of the participants only feel a stress of perpetual misrule.
 Happiness penalty.)
 2